ZipRecruiter vs Monster: Price, Features & What’s Best

 Takeaway: Monster offers more reports, including those for federal regulations.

-Monster has 10 standard reports that cover account use and candidate status such as active jobs, responses, and resume views.
-However, it stands out in that it has an Equal Opportunity/Affirmative Action report (Office of Federal Contract Compliance Programs report, or OFCCP) that you can generate and download.
-This is an important report for businesses with federal contracts.
+Monster has 10 standard reports that cover account use and candidate status, such as active jobs, responses, and resume views.
+Unlike ZipRecruiter, it also has an Equal Opportunity/Affirmative Action report (Office of Federal Contract Compliance Programs report, or OFCCP) that you can generate and download.
+This is an essential report for businesses with federal contracts.

 Takeaway: Monster does more to help job seekers present themselves as strong applicants, but also has a higher incidence of spam.